 Rams Food Pak Program

 Fremont County School District #2 is teaming up with the Community Food Bank of St. Thomas’ Church to offer supplemental food for children over their weekends and extended breaks, free of charge.
 We will place food items in a bag that will fit in a student’s backpack and distribute at school on the last school day before the weekend or break.
 All students enrolled in FCSD#2 are eligible to receive a Ram Food Pak.

 If you believe your child could benefit from this program, we encourage you to sign them up by completing the form below and returning it to the K-12 school office as soon as possible.
 Only one form is needed for each family, but please include information for each child.
 This information is confidential and the distribution of food will be discreet.
 Once you sign your child up, he/she will receive a bag of supplemental food each week.
 This will continue until your child is no longer enrolled in school or when you notify the school office in writing that you no longer wish to participate.

 We encourage you to take advantage of this program for your family and your children.
 If you have questions regarding this program, please contact Jamie Houck, FCSD#2 Food Service Director, at 455.5511.

 USDA Fresh Fruits and Vegetable Program

-Dubois K-5 School has been awarded a Fresh Fruit and Vegetable Program (FFVP) USDA Grant for the 2016-2017 school year!
-Your child’s school is among 151 Wyoming elementary schools selected to participate.
+Dubois K-5 School has been awarded a Fresh Fruit and Vegetable Program (FFVP) USDA Grant for this school year!
 Beginning in October, our food service staff will be preparing delicious trays of fresh fruits or vegetables for all our K-5 students.
-We will be serving the FFVP snack on Tuesday and Wednesday afternoons.

 The goal of the Fresh Fruit & Vegetable Program is to: